 I recently added TVS diodes to the motor drivers and put the batteries in series for 24 V. The speed has increased as expected, though I haven’t been brave enough to try it full out yet.
 The balance also seems a bit smoother.
 The one problem is that one of the motors has been sparking and putting out puffs of smoke.
 I think some oil may have gotten on the commutator and that the brushes may be bad, so I’m going to do a teardown of the motor sometime soon and try to resolve the issues.

-I decided to go ahead and post the code.
-It's probably terrible code , but it works.
+I decided to go ahead and post the code in case anyone wants to reference it.
+I’m sure it’s ugly code, but it works.

 The Segfault runs off of a Cypress CY8C29466 Programmable System-on-Chip controller.
 The loop rate is about 100 Hz.
 During each loop, either the accelerometer or the gyroscope is read and the motor duty cycle is updated.
 I tried to write the code from scratch as much as possible, but I have to give credit to Trevor Blackwell and the MIT FIRST group, whose code I referenced.
 You can view the code here.
 (Disclaimer: I make no claims to be a good coder, and I bear no responsibility if you use any of my code for your own project and hurt yourself :).)